Have You Experienced The Toilet Paper Conundrum In Twin Falls

 Do you ever walk down the paper towel aisle or the toilet paper row and find yourself stuck in a mathematical anomaly?
 Seriously - the guy in this video is on point and if you really try to figure out the numbers on how much is actually on a roll, your head will melt.

-You may have already had these thoughts while choosing paper products and if you haven't, then you will now!
-I showed this video to my wife while in the TP row at WalMart in Twin Falls.
-That was a bad idea, because then we spent 20 minutes trying to find the actual best deal and left with no TP, a Mt.
-Dew, and a no sugar Rockstar.
+You may have already had these thoughts while choosing paper products at the grocery store and if you haven't, then you will now.
+I showed this video to my wife while in the toilet paper row at Walmart in Twin Falls.
+That was a bad idea, because then we spent 20 minutes trying to find the actual best deal and left with no toilet paper.
+But we did leave with a Code Red Mt.
+Dew, a no sugar Rockstar Energy drink, and a new hatred for math.

+At the time I didn't look to see if the aisle price tags had the price per ounce info like they do with food products.
+But I think that with that info, I would have just been more confused.